ims-systems-00/ims-kb/docs/General Information/actions.md

 You can delete Audits from the `Schedule` and `Completed` tabs.

 When deleting an Audit, you will first be asked to confirm you really wish to delete the incident.
 Please be warned that deleted incidents cannot be easily retrieved and due care is required.
-Ensure to make regular [backups][Backup] to safely store information in case of an accident.
+Ensure to make regular [backups][Backup] **not yet made** to safely store information in case of an accident.

 <img src="/img/DocImg/General Information/Actions/Audit_Actions/Audit_Delete_Confirmation.png" alt="Audit - Delete Confirmation" class="center"/>